khedekarpratik0337/Portfolio-Pratik_Khedekar/README.md

 Github: (https://github.com/khedekarpratik0337/Car-Price-Prediction)

 **Project 2: Attrition Rate HR Analytics Dashboard** <br />
-ableau dashboard is a demostration of Attrition Analytics.Commonly referred to as a ‘churn rate,’ a company’s attrition rate is the rate at which people leave.<br />
+Tableau dashboard is a demostration of Attrition Analytics.Commonly referred to as a ‘churn rate,’ a company’s attrition rate is the rate at which people leave.<br />
 Github: (https://github.com/khedekarpratik0337/Tableau_HR-Analytics)

 **Project 3: Credit Card Complaints Dashboard** <br />